-I recommend putting the project folder on a BCIT network drive (e.g. your Z: drive or BCIT OneDrive) when using the lab computers.
+I recommend putting the project folder on a BCIT network drive (e.g. BCIT OneDrive) when using the lab computers.
 This is almost as fast as a local disk.
-Most flash drives will be slower.
-Using the D: drive risks other students copying your solution if you forget to delete your files when you leave.
+Flash drives are much slower.
+Using the D: drive risks other students copying your solution if it's not properly deleted when you leave.